dspeyer/dspeyer.github.io/magic.md

 5. Ghost Sound: Create sound, up to shouting volume.
 Requires perform(imitation) check to fool anyone.  (cost: 1)
 6. Crashing Thunder: Deal Xd4 sonic damage, which bypasses all dr and er.
 Any creature which loses more than half its hp to sonic damage is also deafened. (cost: X)

+A manipulator uses its caster's BAB and skill ranks.

 ## Elemental Earth

 This school affects rocks, including gravel and sand.